brett-olsen/C64-Bridge-Project/README.md

 <br>

 > [!NOTE]
-> SECURITY NOTE: HID_NETD_LISTEN=0.0.0.0 exposes the typing daemon to your network.
+> HID_NETD_LISTEN=0.0.0.0 exposes the typing daemon to your network.
 Consider binding to your Pi’s LAN IP or firewalling port 9999.

 <br>